Certification & Credentialing

 Portal Eligibility

-Any active cert holder can subscribe to the $149/mo Professional Portal for practitioner tools: client rosters, cascade maps, tool assignment, outcome tracking.
+Any active cert holder can subscribe to the $149/mo Professional Portal for practitioner tools: client rosters, case maps, tool assignment, outcome tracking.

 Ready to Begin?